The panel providing their expert opinion for heat four were Ted Ray, Clifford Davis, Mickie Most and John Smith.

 25 year-old Liverpool singer, and ex-beauty queen, Carol Christmas was born on Christmas day which is where she got her stage name from, her real surname was Garside.
 Two years before her appearance on New Faces Carol had won the 1972 Command Show Trophy for Personality Girl Vocalist and had been touring England with her music shows.

 Carol had just returned from performing in Algeria, where many UK acts were entertaining in clubs and hotels and had recently performed with series one finalists Yakity Yak at a show in Gateshead.
-Her performance on the show drew another confusing comment from another judge with Mickie Most stating, ‘It’s not whether you sing in or out of tune or not, it’s what you sound like on record.’
+Her performance on the show, of the song I Close My Eyes, drew a confusing comment from one judge with Mickie Most stating, ‘It’s not whether you sing in or out of tune or not, it’s what you sound like on record.’

 Despite the judges comments Carol’s performance gave her a career boost and she had a full diary of booking for several years after her TV appearance.
 She was fulfilling month long engagement at venues like Amsterdam’s Blue Note Club but she was denied a season in Alaska entertaining oil-rig crews when her career had to take a break in 1975 for the birth of her daughter Krystal.